Akisan98/other-projects/automatic-sms/README.md

 # Automatic SMS
 This is a small project that explores the possibility of sending SMS to Norwegian mobile numbers.
-The thought behind this is that this can be used to send nice messages like Good Morning to their significant other even though they might not be awake themselves.
+The thought behind this is that this can be used to send SMS even though they might not be awake themselves.
+Like a Good Morning to their significant other or birthday congratulations.